Local People on Hainan Island & Their Spoken Languages

 San Yu San is a special occasion in April each year for the unmarried young men and women of Li and Miao communities to celebrate new life and pray for love and happiness.
 Today it has become a public ceremony for all Li and Miao, to celebrate with songs, dances and sporting activities.

-Miaos number approximately 60,000, and the majority reside into the mountains, primarily in Quiongzhong and Baoting Country with their customs of life influenced by Christianity.
+Miaos number approximately 60,000, and the majority reside in the mountains, primarily in Quiongzhong and Baoting Country with their customs of life influenced by Christianity.

 Hui People: Muslims on Hainan Island